w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 The `AccountData` structure defines the balance types in Substrate.
 The three types of balances
 include:

-- `free`, is the balance that is free but not necessarily transferrable.
+- `free`, is the balance that is free but not necessarily transferable.
 - `reserved`, is the balance that is not free, and it is put on hold for on-chain activity such as staking, deposits for multi-signature calls, setting up proxies and identities, and other actions that hold state on the network.
 - `frozen`, is the amount that is free to use for on-chain activity but is locked in governance, or vesting.

-The **usable** or transferrable balance of the account is currently calculated using the formula
+The **usable** or transferable balance of the account is currently calculated using the formula
 below:

 ```